DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 1. Starfield Script Extender (V0.29) [link](https://www.nexusmods.com/starfield/mods/106?tab=files)  <br />
    Drag the contents of sfse_0_2_9 into steamapps\common\Starfield <br />
    Add SFSE to MO2 by following these instructions: [link](https://www.youtube.com/watch?v=OWVri7somCI&t=85s)
-2. Download Star Wars Genesis - Root Folder Pack and drag all the contents into steamapps\common\Starfield <br />
+2. Download Star Wars Genesis - Root Folder Pack from [here](https://drive.google.com/file/d/1j8doGqNVUmXwYbkEDGk4lPTxzOoYCHD-/view?usp=drive_link) and drag all the contents into steamapps\common\Starfield <br />
    If you did this correctly, you should see a popup asking if you want to replace files.
 If you don't see this popup, then you did something wrong.
    **Run enable_hotkeys.cmd in that same directory**